The page navigation is complete. You may now navigate the page content as you wish.

 AfterOptions

-AfterOptions allows for either a standardized footer or custom content to be displayed after the options list.
+AfterOptions allows for either a standardized footer or generic content to be displayed after the options list.
 The footer has additional functionality in the Multiple component compared to the Single.

 By default, the footer displays below the options list and contains content and/or buttons which provide additional context or functions related to the options.